passon-engineering/sw-go-system-lib/README.md

 # Utility Package

-The `utility` package provides two functions for common utility tasks.
+The `utility` package provides functions for common utility tasks.
 ## Usage

 1. In your project, open a terminal or command prompt and navigate to the root directory of your Go project.